-Painting a faucet – 3 month update.
+Painting a faucet – 3-month update

 There is slight wear on the handle, and a little paint has chipped away on the base of both handles.

-It was really easy to touch up with a small brush, and overall I’m excited with how well they have held up.
+It was really easy to touch up with a small brush, and overall I am pleased with how well they have held up.
 This faucet sees a LOT of use.
 It’s the bathroom on our main floor, and our family and guests use it.
 Also, I don’t mess around with germs, so this faucet has seen lots of Scrubbing Bubbles.
 Now that I feel confident about how the paint has held up on the faucet, I painted the faucets in our master bath and my boys’ bathroom.
 This time, I did use a primer.

 It is Rust-Oleum and easy to use.
 Now, I know you’re not supposed to spray paint inside, but it makes it SO much easier.
 You MUST make sure you prep the faucet/sink area before you prime and paint.

 If you look through the pics above, you can see the before.
-Next I taped around the faucets with Frog Tape and used bags to protect the sink.
+Next, I taped around the faucets with Frog Tape and used bags to protect the sink.
 I also completely encased the sink area and mirror/walls with a drop cloth.
-I did a couple light/quick coats of primer and then I painted three coats of oil bronze paint.
-As you can see in the last pic, I did have a bunch of touch up work despite all my prepping.
+I did a couple of light/quick coats of primer and then I painted three coats of oil bronze paint.
+As you can see in the last pic, I did have a bunch of touch-up work despite all my prepping.
 The excess paint I scraped away with a small flathead screwdriver and/or a rag with mineral spirits.
-It really was only a 5-10 minute clean up.
+It really was only a 5-10 minute clean-up.
 It looks MUCH worse.
 I used a small brush to paint the areas that need a paint touch-up.
 My only complaint about using the primer (besides an added step) is that the paint did not go on as smoothly as it did the first time I painted a faucet without the primer.
 I’m curious to see if the primed faucets hold up better than the original unprimed one – I’ll continue to post updates as time goes on.